-- 1. Climate modeling and projections will be maintained by the Region to inform climate change adaptation initiatives using the best available science. - The Town will work with the Region to assess anticipated climate change risks and vulnerabilities across systems, and develop and implement a Climate Change Adaptation Strategy, informed by Regional climate projections, to prepare for the impacts of climate change. - 3.
+- 1. Climate modeling and projections will be maintained by the Region to inform climate change adaptation initiatives using the best available science. - 2.
+The Town will work with the Region to assess anticipated climate change risks and vulnerabilities across systems, and develop and implement a Climate Change Adaptation Strategy, informed by Regional climate projections, to prepare for the impacts of a changing climate. - 3.
 Climate projections will be considered by the Town in land use policies, strategies and guidance.